ringiclub/obfuscation/README.md

 * Any assignments of **_i_** of the form `i = V` ar replace by `j = f(V)`
 * Any uses of **_i_** are replaced by a *while* loop.

 In other therms, this replacements can be used to obfuscate a *while* loop.
+[Look at this file for an example](src/variable-transformations.c)